 - 40 g Dark Chocolate (72%) (melted and cooled to room temperature)

-In a microwave safe bowl, add the milk and water and heat until it gets really hot.
+- In a microwave safe bowl, add the milk and heat until it gets really hot.
 Add the sifted cocoa powder, instant coffee powder and salt.
 Whisk until the mixture is smooth.
 Then add the vinegar, mix and set aside.

-Add half of the dry ingredients and mix it into the butter and egg mixture.
+- Add half of the dry ingredients and mix it into the egg mixture.

-Now add the milk, coffee and cocoa mixture and gently whisk it into the batter.
+- Now add the milk + coffee + cocoa mixture and gently whisk it into the batter.